Boeing Cranks the 737 MAX Line Back Up to 47 Jets a Month

 Boeing Renton Factory aerial view

-The fixes have been incremental and well-documented: FAA-mandated additional inspections at fuselage joining, fully traceable torque records, third-party quality audits at Spirit AeroSystems (which builds the MAX fuselages in Wichita), and a corporate restructuring that brought Spirit back inside Boeing as a fully owned subsidiary in mid-2025.
+The fixes have been incremental and well-documented: FAA-mandated additional inspections at fuselage joining, fully traceable torque records, third-party quality audits at Spirit AeroSystems (which builds the MAX fuselages in Wichita), and a corporate restructuring that brought Spirit back inside Boeing as a fully owned subsidiary in December 2025.
 The Spirit reabsorption was the structural change the FAA had been pushing for — and it cleared the runway for higher production.

 Why airlines wanted it